owncloud/core/README.md

 ## Support
 Learn about the different ways you can get support for ownCloud: https://owncloud.org/support/

+This is a change to trigger Travis-CI and Saucelabs to try and find out what is wrong with it.

 ## Get in touch
 * :clipboard: [Forum](https://central.owncloud.org)
 * :envelope: [Mailing list](https://mailman.owncloud.org/mailman/listinfo)